seanbutler/rpi-pico-graphics-lib/README.md

 __Possibly I should just fork the Adafruit libraries to make ports for RPI PICO?
 Would learn more by reading them and re-writing where necessary though.__

-## instructions

-1. plug your oled into pins 6 and 7 on your rpi (pins are configurable)
-2. compile the example using the cmake file provided
-3. drag it over to the usb device

 ## roadmap